South Africa's President Jacob Zuma - a profile

 "He is eating when we are hungry," one protester said, capturing the public anger over the Nkandla upgrade.

-Nkandla was where he was born in 1942.
+Nkandla was where he was born on 12 April 1942.
 Brought up by his widowed mother, he had no formal schooling.

 He joined the ANC at the age of 17, becoming an active member of its military wing, Umkhonto We Sizwe, in 1962.